CrabDude/trycatch/README.md

 # `uncaughtApplicationException`

 `trycatch` effectively wraps all application callbacks in `try/catch` blocks, preventing an exception in your application code from causing code in core to not execute.
-Effectively, this means that excpeitons originating in application code that normally would be passed as `uncaughtException`, can instead be handled via `uncaughtApplicationException` without requiring a restart:
+Effectively, this means that exceptions originating in application code that normally would be passed as `uncaughtException`, can instead be handled via `uncaughtApplicationException` without requiring a restart:

 ```node
 process.on('uncaughtApplicationException', (err) => console.log(err.stack))